aravindk2604/turtlebot3_blockly_wiki/docs/source/blockCreation.rst

 Code changes or development typically happens inside the **blockly_ws/src/** folder.

 There are four different files one should edit to create a new block.

 * turtlebot3_blockly/frontend/blockly/generators/python/scripts/turtlebot3/example.py
 * turtlebot3_blockly/frontend/blockly/generators/python/customName.js
 * turtlebot3_blockly/frontend/blockly/blocks/customName.js
 * turtlebot3_blockly/frontend/pages/blockly.html

+A detailed description of the contents of these four files, in a particular order will help in creating or editing a block.

 ..
 NOTE::
   The filenames with the ``.js`` extension must be the same.